Digital Nomad Life in Orchard Road

 What residency documents or visas did I need if I will be in Orchard Road for a while?

 "If you are planning to stay in Orchard Road for an extended period, you will need to secure the appropriate visa or residency documents.
 The type of visa or permit you need depends on the purpose of your stay.
 If you are visiting for tourism or business purposes for less than 90 days, you may not need a visa depending on your nationality.
 Citizens of certain countries can enter Singapore visa-free for short stays.
 If you plan to work in Singapore, you will need to apply for a work visa.
 There are several types of work visas, including the Employment Pass for professionals, managers and executives, the S Pass for mid-level skilled staff, and the Work Permit for semi-skilled workers.
 If you intend to study in Singapore, you will need a Student's Pass.
 To apply for this, you must have been accepted into a full-time course in an approved institution in Singapore.
 For long-term stays, you may consider applying for Permanent Residency.
 This allows you to live, work, and study in Singapore without needing to apply for separate work or study visas.
 Regardless of the type of visa or permit you need, you should apply well in advance of your planned arrival in Singapore.
 You should also ensure that your passport is valid for at least six months beyond your intended stay.
-Remember that the requirements for visas and permits can change, so it's always a good idea to check the latest information from the Singaporean authorities or consult with an immigration expert," remarked one foreigner who made the move to Orchard Road.
+Remember that the requirements for visas and permits can change, so it's always a good idea to check the latest information from the Singaporean authorities or consult with an immigration expert," remarked one member in Orchard Road.

 Get Quote